Iamadig/personal_website/index.md

 ---
 layout: base.njk
-title: Welcome
+title: Hello, I'm [Your Name]
-description: Welcome to my personal website where I share my thoughts and experiences.
+description: Welcome to my corner of the internet.
+This is a minimalist space where I share my thoughts, collect interesting resources, and document my journey.
 ---

-# Hello, I'm [Your Name]
+Welcome to my corner of the internet.
+This is a minimalist space where I share my thoughts, collect interesting resources, and document my journey.

-I'm a [your profession] based in [your location].
-This is my digital garden where I share my thoughts, experiences, and resources that I find interesting.
+I believe in the power of simplicity and focused content.
+Here you'll find:

-## What I Do
+- Curated resources, quotes, and memes that I find meaningful

-I specialize in [your specialties].
-When I'm not working, you can find me [your interests/hobbies].
+- My thoughts and articles on various topics

-## Get in Touch
+- A clean, distraction-free reading experience

-Feel free to reach out to me on [social media links or contact information].
+© {{ "now" | dateFormat }} Your Name